Characters in As You Like It: Duke Frederick

 Duke Frederick is the younger brother of Duke Senior and the father of Celia.
 Prior to the play he usurps power from his older brother.
 His hatred and paranoia are displayed when he banishes Rosalind, the daughter of Duke Senior.
 However, at the end of the play, as Duke Frederick brings his army towards the forest to kill his brother, he happens upon an old priest who convinces him to take up the monastic life of peace and simplicity.

 Celia

 Celia is the daughter of Duke Frederick.
 She has been portrayed as a foil to her cousin, Rosalind.
 She displays qualities of the head and heart similar to her cousin.
 Rosalind and Celia are intimate friends who have been bred and brought up together.
 It is the love for Rosalind that makes Celia choose a life of voluntary exile.
-In fact, Celia effects her own individuality so that her cousin may shine brilliantly all the more.
-'Celia' literally means 'heavenly' and she is really divine.
-She may be called the 'moral heroine' of the play as Rosalind is its 'intellectual heroine'.